 Zig Zag Seam

-Zigzag stitching can be done for any fabric.
+Any fabric allows zig.
 Just make sure that the fabric is not too delicate.
 One of the best ways to do seam allowance is to sew by using common seam allowance firs.
 Then stitch zigzag next to the seam allowance and trim the excess fabric.
 This works very well for curves like princess seams and armholes.

 Hong Kong or Bound Seams